-Note - The sprefix variable, and any other variables that use it (including smyaddress and slocalswitch_server), may not be used on interfaces that are not running ILMI.
+Note - The prefix variable, and any other variables that use it (including myaddress and plocalswitch_server), can not be used on interfaces that are not running ILMI.

 ATM addresses are represented by 20 colon-separated octets, with each octet made up of 1 or 2 hexadecimal digits.
 You can combine variables representing portions of an ATM address with other variables and/or octets to make up a complete address.
 For example, \$prefix:aa:bb:cc:dd:ee:ff:\$sel represents a valid ATM address.